Healthy Homes Assessment Oriental Bay

 What We Do

-As building inspectors, we take on all aspects that come with professional home inspections.
-We are there to make sure you make the best decision when buying your next home.
+As building inspectors we are experts in all aspects associated with expert home Inspections.
+We are here to ensure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of solutions to make sure that you are fully informed about the condition of any property you might be looking to purchase or sell in addition to other services.
+We specialise in a range of services to ensure that you are fully informed about the condition of any property that you might be considering buying or selling along with other solutions.

-With our systemised approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the Report, you are able to actually see any issues discovered.
-Thanks to our comprehensive reporting it is not surprising that we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology which includes digital photos in the reports, you can actually see any issues that may be discovered.
+Thanks to our comprehensive reporting it is no wonder that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports